-PricewaterhouseCoopers ('PwC') has been GrainCorp's external auditor since 1998 and is responsible for reviewing and auditing the half year and full year financial statements and reports to provide an independent opinion that these statements and reports are true and fair and comply with applicable accounting standards and regulations.
+PricewaterhouseCoopers ('PwC') has been GrainCorp's external auditor since 1998 and is responsible for reviewing and auditing the half year and full year financial statements and reports in order to provide an independent opinion that these statements and reports are true and fair and comply with applicable accounting standards and regulations.

-PwC attends all meetings of the BAC by invitation and regularly meets with the BAC independently of management to raise and discuss matters that have arisen during the course of its reviews and audits.
+PwC attends all meetings of the BAC by invitation and meets regularly with the BAC independently of management to discuss matters which have arisen during the course of its reviews and audits.
 Representatives of PwC also attend GrainCorp's AGM to answer any shareholder questions on the conduct of the audit, the preparation of the audit opinion and any other related matters.
-A representative from PwC has attended all AGMs since 1998.